Abd-007/Switch-Emulators-Guide/Yuzu.md

 ### AMD GPU settings

 - Open yuzu settings.
 Go to "Graphics" tab on the left and set the API to "Vulkan" (Make sure it selects your dedicated/preferred GPU in the "Devices" option)
-- Add yuzu as a profile on Radeon Software, this will add a driver level cache to Vulkan
+- Add Yuzu as a profile on Radeon Software, this will add a driver level cache to Vulkan
 - Smash players may want to enable Anti-Lag in Radeon Software

 ### Intel GPU settings

-- Open yuzu settings.
+- Open Yuzu settings.
 Go to "Graphics" tab on the left and set the API to "Vulkan" (Make sure it selects your dedicated/preferred GPU in the "Devices" option)

-That's pretty much it for optimizations for the best performance.
-Once you follow all the steps, you're done with this section
+**CPU Accuracy tips (regardless of what GPU you have)** Setting CPU Accuracy to Unsafe CPU can cause certain bugs or crashes in games, although there have also been cases where the opposite was true.

+If your AMD CPU released in or after 2012, or your Intel CPU released in or after 2014 Uncheck the "Unfuse FMA" option that appears when you use the Unsafe CPU setting.

+Note: This only affects CPUs without FMA and can be enabled for improved performance, but should be disabled if any bugs or instability are encountered

-**Note:** You can pretty much just start playing now.
+**Note:** You can pretty much just start playing now, as all required steps are complete.
 The next sections are optional i.e. installing saves, mods, shaders and some fixes for errors.

 ## Section 5: Installing Mods, Saves and Shaders